 Vicarious Defensive Delegation

 This entails using systems or playbooks to have someone else handle incoming tasks without directly delegating each one.
-In contrast to direct, vicarious delegation (both defensive and offensive) takes you out of the loop of task assignment - someone else is doing the delegating, whether your assistant to a third-party or an AI auto delegator assigning tasks from your meeting transcripts.
+In contrast to direct, vicarious delegation (both defensive and offensive), takes you out of the loop of task assignment - someone else is doing the delegating, whether your assistant to a third-party or an AI auto-delegator assigning tasks from your meeting transcripts.

 Key Characteristics:

-- Scales your decision-making process - you simply can’t scale if you have to individually triage and delegate each individual thing yourself
+- Scales your decision-making process - you simply can’t scale if you have to individually triage and delegate each individual thing yourself.

 - Leverages systems and automation

-- Have a system which enables tasks to be assigned/completed without you being the bottleneck
+- Have a system which enables tasks to be assigned/completed without you being the bottleneck.

 Examples: